megaptera-helvetiae/eco-evo-interactions/content/fieldwork/_index.md

 Dr. Matt Leray and Dr. Laetitia Wilkins led the organization of a second workshop (a follow-up), funded by the Gordon and Betty Moore Foundation and STRI provost John Davis (same place; Dec 1-7, 2019).
 For more information and a photo gallery check out this link: https://stri.si.edu/microbiome-workshop.

 ## Pura Vida
 On a field expedition in Costa Rica during an exterme low tide event in March 2018.
-Accoompanied by amazing friends.
+Accompanied by amazing friends.
 Biodiversity.
 Life.
 Connecting with wonderful researchers.
 {{< figure library="true" src="UCR.jpg" caption="*Meeting our collaborator Dra.
 Yolanda Camacho at the University of Costa Rica*" >}}
 {{< figure library="true" src="puravida1.jpg" caption="*Sea anemone in Guanacaste, Costa Rica*" >}}
 {{< figure library="true" src="puravida2.jpg" caption="*Tamatoa's cousin*" >}}